lyndsey-ferguson/fastlane-plugin-test_center/README.md

 Make better use of your Mac resources by running batches of test runs in parallel iOS Simulators running simultaneously.
 Use the `:parallel_testrun_count` option to specify 2 to 6 simulators, each running a subset of your tests.
 It is not recommended to run more than 6 simulators in parallel as the service that backs the simulators can fail to connect to them.

+##### Note: while Xcode provides the option to run testsuites in parallel, this does not help if one testsuite has 100 testcases and another has 300 testcases.
+That's because each of those testsuites will run on their own iOS Simulator and you have to wait for the Simulator with the most testcases: 300 testcases in this example.
+##### `multi_scan`, on the other hand, can split those tests into 4 batches of 100 using a `:parallel_testrun_count` of 4.
+You only have to wait for the iOS Simulators to finish 100 testcases.

 #### Inspect Partial Results

 If you have a large number of tests, and you want to inspect the overall status of how test runs are progressing, you can use the `:testrun_completed_block` callback to bailout early or make adjustments on how your tests are exercised.